SunGard-Labs/fix2json/README.md

 * As a pre-processor for inserting FIX records into JSON-conformant NoSQL repositories, such as Google BigQuery or MongoDB.

-The current level of fix2json semantic naivete is very high.
-As such, users should consider ensuring the semantic validity of all FIX messages upstream.
+fix2json does not attempt any affirmative context validation, although syntax validation is performed as required for parsing of repeating groups.
+As such, users should consider ensuring the contextual validity of all FIX messages upstream.
+For satisfactory results, fix2json should be paired with the appropriate target FIX version data dictionary.

-There is a high likelihood that the data dictionaries employed will need to be adjusted to conform to the FIX specification of the particular message generator.
+There is a high likelihood that the data dictionaries in ```dict``` will need to be adjusted to conform to the FIX specification of the particular message generator.
 In particular, the processing of repeating groups relys upon the specified dictionary to determine the end of any particular group.
 If the FIX message data uses custom fields that are not present in the supplied data dictionary, the dictionary really should be patched accordingly.
-See the files ```dict/FIX50SP2.CME.xml``` and ```dict/FIX42-bloomberg-step.xml``` for examples of vendor-specific tags retroactively patched to a stock FIX data dictionary.
+See the files ```dict/FIX50SP2.CME.xml``` and ```dict/FIX42-bloomberg-step.xml``` for examples of vendor-specific tags retroactively patched to a stock QuickFIX XML data dictionary.

 ## Install